4 Kg How Many Grams

 Q: Is there a difference between mass and weight?

 A: Yes, there is a subtle but important difference.
-Mass is the amount of matter in an object, while weight is the force of gravity acting on that mass.
-Consider this: while often used interchangeably in everyday conversation, particularly on Earth where gravity is relatively constant, they are distinct concepts.
-The kilogram measures mass, while the newton (N) measures weight Small thing, real impact.
-Nothing fancy..
+This leads to Mass is the amount of matter in an object, while weight is the force of gravity acting on that mass.
+Day to day, while often used interchangeably in everyday conversation, particularly on Earth where gravity is relatively constant, they are distinct concepts.
+The kilogram measures mass, while the newton (N) measures weight Less friction, more output..

 Q: Why is the metric system preferred in science?